 - In accordance with Ex.
-B Part 9, §17(a) of the Contract(s), any Providers, identified on the List of Excluded Individuals (LEIE) or on the Excluded Parties List System (EPLS) also known as System for Award Management (SAM), during the credentialing process, are immediately reported to OHA's Provider Enrollment Unit via Administrative Notice.
+B Part 4, §5 (k) of the Contract(s), PCS provides Administrative Notice to OHA's Provider Enrollment Unit within fifteen (15) days and HSO, when required, within ten (10) days of terminating any Participating Provider contract when such Participating Provider termination is a for-cause termination, with a statement of the cause including but not limited to the following: - 1.
+Failure to meet requirements under the Contract(s) or PCS' Subcontract with its Subcontractor; - 2.
+For reasons related to Fraud, integrity, or quality; - 3.
+Deficiencies identified through compliance Monitoring of the entity; or - 4.
+Any other for-cause termination. - Excluded Providers; - In accordance with Ex.
+B Part 9, §18(a) of the Contract(s), any Providers, identified on the List of Excluded Individuals (LEIE) or on the Excluded Parties List System (EPLS) also known as System for Award Management (SAM), during the credentialing process, are immediately reported to OHA's Provider Enrollment Unit via Administrative Notice.
 Notification of OHA's Provider Enrollment Unit alleviates the need for PCS to notify the Federal Department of Health and Human Services (DHHS), Office of the Inspector General (OIG).
 When required, PCS also notifies HSO. - Providers with Expired Licenses or Certifications; - In accordance with Ex.
 B Part 4, §5 (d) of the Contract(s), if PCS knows or has reason to know that a Provider's license or certification is expired, has not been renewed, or is subject to sanction or administrative action, PCS immediately provides OHA with Administrative Notice of such circumstances. - Providers with Convictions or Violations; - In accordance with Ex.
-B Part 4, §5 (e) of the Contract(s), if PCS knows or has reason to know that a Provider has been convicted of a felony or misdemeanor related to a crime, or violation of federal or State laws under Medicare, Medicaid, or Title XIX (including a plea of "nolo contendere"), PCS immediately provides such information to OHA via Administrative Notice. - Termination of Subcontractor's Subcontract - o In accordance with Ex.
-B Part 4, §11 (b)(2) of the Contract(s), when PCS issues or receives notice that a Subcontractor's Subcontract has been terminated, PCS provides, within fifteen (15) days after receipt or issuance of the termination notice, written notice of such termination to the Members who received regular care or primary care from the terminated Subcontractor. - Termination of a Subcontractor agreement; - In accordance with Ex.
-B Part 4, §11 (b)(3) of the Contract(s), PCS notifies OHA via Administrative Notice within thirty (30) days and HSO, when required, that: (i) it has terminated a Subcontractor, or (ii) a Subcontractor has terminated its Subcontract with PCS.
-PCS' Administrative Notice includes an updated Subcontractor and Delegated Work Report.
-Please refer to the Delegation Contracts and Subcontractor Monitoring policy for additional details regarding this report.
+B Part 4, §5 (e) of the Contract(s), if PCS knows or has reason to know that a Provider has been convicted of a felony or misdemeanor related to a crime, or violation of federal or State laws under Medicare, Medicaid, or Title XIX (including a plea of "nolo contendere"), PCS immediately provides such information to OHA via Administrative Notice. - Termination of Subcontractor's Subcontract & Member Notice Required; - In accordance with Ex.
+B Part 4, §11 (b)(2) of the Contract(s), when PCS issues or receives notice that a PCS Subcontractor's Subcontract has been terminated and that Subcontractor provides Covered Services to Members, including but not limited to in the capacity of Participating Providers, PCS provides written notice, translated as appropriate, of such termination to Members who receive Covered Services from the Subcontractor as follows: (i) at least thirty (30) days prior to the effective date of termination or (ii) within fifteen (15) days after receipt or issuance of the termination notice if the Subcontractor has not given PCS sufficient notification to meet the thirty (30) day notice requirement.